BMW X1 SUV

 There are four main trim levels to choose from: SE, Sport, xLine and M Sport.
 Inside, the X1 is just like any other BMW: well built, logically laid-out and driver-focused.
 Even the basic SE model is well equipped, as satellite navigation and a powered tailgate are standard across the range.

-The X1 can be fitted with either a 1.5-litre three cylinder petrol (reserved for the sDrive18i model), a 2.0-litre petrol engine (in the four-wheel-drive-only xDrive20i model) or a 2.0-litre diesel, which offers three different power outputs.
-The xDrive20d looks like the best bet on paper, but we’ve only driven the most powerful xDrive25d so far, so we’re reserving final judgment until we’ve sampled the entire range.
+The X1 can be fitted with either a 1.5-litre three cylinder petrol (reserved for the sDrive18i model), a 2.0-litre petrol engine (in the four-wheel-drive-only xDrive20i model) or a 2.0-litre diesel, which offers three different power outputs – 148, 187 and 228bhp.
+The 187bhp xDrive20d is our pick of the range, as it combines efficiency, reasonable running costs, refinement and performance.

 In terms of dynamic ability, the X1 is a vast improvement over the previous model.
 It uses the same mechanical platform as the MINI hatchback and the BMW 2 Series Active Tourer, so handling is good and it's a capable car either on or off-road.